-The second installment is for 500.00 euros includes should be paid by 10 December 2021 (except for the students enrolled for the first year of master's degree with deadline set on 17 December 2021).
+The second installment is for 500.00 euros includes should be paid by 17 December 2020.

 Late payment involves the following penalty surcharges:

-The third instalment is the difference between the amount due to be paid and the amount paid with the first and second instalment and will be determined in April 2022 following the recalculation of the taxes effectively due for the entire academic year.
-The "family incentive", "merit" reductions and "speed bonus" will be counted during the recalculation of the third instalment.
+The third instalment is the difference between the amount due to be paid and the amount paid with the first and second instalment and will be determined in April 2021 following the recalculation of the taxes effectively due for the entire academic year.
+The "family incentive" and "merit" reductions will be counted during the recalculation of the third instalment.

 Late payment will involve the following penalty surcharges